 Change of College.
 Students who wish to transfer from one college of the university to another should contact the academic dean of the college to which they plan to transfer to ensure that they can meet all enrollment requirements.
 Students should then complete an academic transfer form in the receiving dean’s office.
 The last day to change colleges in a given semester or term is the first day of open registration for the next semester.
 Students who return to the university following academic suspension may change their college if they follow the procedures specified in the section of this catalog on Subsequent Suspensions and Conditions of Return.

 Change of Address.
 Students are responsible for maintaining a correct address on file with the university.
-Change of address forms are available in the Office of the Registrar, and changes may be made online at raiderlink.ttu.edu.
+Changes may be made online at raiderlink.ttu.edu or by calling 806.742.3661 for assistance.
 Students required by the housing residence rules to live on campus may not move off campus during the semester without approval from University Student Housing.